Best Switzerland Travel Tips For An Amazing Trip

 Let´s start with the languages in Switzerland.
 Switzerland is a multilingual country with four official languages: German, French, Italian, and Romansh.

 German is the most widely spoken language, with around 65% of the population using it as their first language.
 Especially in the northern, eastern, and central parts of Switzerland, German is the main language.
-This includes areas like Interlaken, Zurich, or Bern
+This includes areas like Interlaken, Zurich, and Bern

 French is spoken by roughly 18% – especially in the western and southern parts of Switzerland.
 This includes areas like Geneva, Lausanne, and Zermatt.